 It can be difficult to explain to children the significance of Anzac Day in an age-appropriate way.
 However, there are some beautiful picture books and chapter books available which tell the story of Anzac Day, the ANZACS and the Dawn Service.
 Here’s a selection of books for kids from preschoolers to school-aged kids to learn and appreciate the history of Anzac Day.
 Some of our favourites include Anzac Ted, Meet the Anzacs and A Soldier, a Dog and a Boy.

-A new addition to the book list this year is Turkish Charlie Ryan: Canakkale’s Anzac Hero has a connection to Thornton Public School.
+A local addition to the book list is Turkish Charlie Ryan: Canakkale’s Anzac Hero which has a connection to Thornton Public School.
 This book written by John Gillam and Yvonne Fletcher and illustrated by local illustrator Lillian Webb is a book worth getting.
 The story of Charlie Ryan was discovered through interactions between students at Thornton Public School and students at the Turkish school TED Mersin College.
 The Turkish students asked the Australian students if they knew about Charlie Ryan, an Australian medic from country Victoria.
 This inspired local authors and historians John Gillam and Yvonne Fletcher to research Charlie’s story.

 Listen to an Anzac Day storytime

 You can also listen to Anzac Day books.
 However, Storybox Australia is a great in-home alternative.
-It features 306 stories read by our favourite Australian storytellers and its completely free if you belong to a local library.
-Storybox Australia has a collection of including Anzac Ted, Anzac Biscuits and Alfred’s War.
+It features 306 stories read by our favourite Australian storytellers and it’s completely free if you belong to a local library.
+Storybox Australia has a collection of books including Anzac Ted, Anzac Biscuits and Alfred’s War.
 To access this free storytime, you’ll need to log into Storybox Australia, select your library and enter your library card number.

 Visit a local Anzac memorial

 If you can’t make it to a Dawn Service or a march, you can still pay your respects at a local Anzac memorial.
 Places of Pride, the National Register of War Memorials is an Australian War Memorial initiative recording the location and images of every publicly accessible memorial in Australia.
 Places of Pride allows users to explore the memorials of Australia, including an interactive map and search, connecting individuals with community memorials, and commemorating those who have served our country.
-There are more than 25 memorials in the region.
+There are more than 25 memorials in the Newcastle region.